-Home > VR Gaming
+Home > VR Gaming on the Oculus Quest 2

 Earlier this year I decided to pick-up a Quest 2 to see how decent of a virtual reality experience $300 buys.
 I had only previously tried Sony PlayStation VR, Google Expeditions ClassVR, and a VR lens set on a friend's cellphone.
 I suppose there was also Nintendo Virtual Boy, but certainly no headtracking with that, even though it was still neat for the time.
 I am pretty impressed with the Quest 2.
 I bought a handful of games to start out with, including Walkabout Mini Golf, which seems to be the must have game on the platform.
 I also bought a few others.
 I then tried some of the free games out there, the highlight being Pavlov Shack.
 I was pondering buying Population: ONE for more of an arcade-like FPS, or Onward for more of a military sim FPS, ended-up trying Pavlov, and I'm finding that's massively entertaining, be it zombies, bots, or even just trying the shooting range.
 I have yet to try it in multiplayer, as the offline modes have been entertaining as it is as I feel I should get the skills up first.
 Zombies in that game really get the heart pumping!